 “Graduation season is a time of big dreams and high pressure for soon-to-be job seekers across the country.

-But finding employment is no small task, especially in the wake of the COVID-19 pandemic, where recent graduates face a far higher unemployment rate than the overall population.
+But finding employment is no small task, especially in the wake of everything that has happened in the last few years, where recent graduates face a far higher unemployment rate than the overall population.

 In addition, many job-market entrants ultimately seek a career, not just a job.